vladimirkoba/tarantool-java/README.md

 - The driver continues processing the remaining commands in a batch once execution of a command fails.

+### Connection Fail-over

+To enable simple connection fail-over you can specify multiple nodes (host and port pairs) in the connection url.
+The driver will try to once connect to each of them in order until the connection succeeds.
+If none succeed, a normal connection exception is thrown.

+The syntax for the connection url is:

+jdbc:tarantool://[user-info@][nodes][?parameters]

+where
+* `user-info` is an optional colon separated username and password like `admin:secret`;
+* `nodes` is a set of comma separated pairs like `host1[:port1][,host2[:port2] ... ]`;
+* `parameters` is a set of optional cluster parameters (in addition to other ones) such as `clusterDiscoveryEntryFunction` and `clusterDiscoveryDelayMillis` (see [Cluster support](#cluster-support) for more details).

+For instance,

+jdbc:postgresql://tnt-node-1:3301,tnt-node2,tnt-node-3:3302?clusterDiscoveryEntryFunction=fetchNodes

+will try to connect to the Tarantool servers using initial set of nodes in the order they were listed in the URL.
+Also, there is `clusterDiscoveryEntryFunction` parameter specified to enable cluster nodes discovery that can refresh the list of available nodes.

 ## Cluster support

 To be more fault-tolerant the connector provides cluster extensions.
 In